MP for Stockton North

 Parliamentary Under Secretary of State (Department for Energy Security and Net Zero)

-Chris McDonald is a Labour (Co-op) MP for Stockton North, elected in 2024.
-He serves as Parliamentary Under Secretary of State for Energy Security and Net Zero, and for Business and Trade, beginning in September 2025, after previously sitting on the Great British Energy Bill committee in late 2024.
+Chris McDonald is the Labour (Co-op) MP for Stockton North, elected in 2024.
+Since September 2025 he serves as Parliamentary Under Secretary of State for Energy Security and Net Zero and for Business and Trade, and he previously sat on the Great British Energy Bill committee in late 2024.

 Generated 21 February 2026